recent

 Before we get into the full list, let's take a look at the "Power 10"—the most commonly used verbs in English.

-Verb Usage/Context Example Sentence:
+Verb Usage/Context Example Sentence

-To havePossessionShe's got a new car.
+To Have Possession She has a new car.

 A categorised list of most common English verbs.